pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 from the blind user that, here, the superscripted 2 is not "squared" but, say, a row or column vector.

-It's worth noting that Nemeth Braille has not been revised since the 1970s (though a revision has finally started a few years back).
-This is a specialized Braille notation that describes layout (sic!) and only partially linearizes the output (fractions and scripts are linearized while tabular structure are not), leading to many problems as contemporary refreshable braille displays for computers are single-line devices.
+It's probably worth noting that Nemeth Braille has not been revised since the 1970s (though a revision has finally started a few years back).
+This is a specialized Braille notation that describes visual layout (sic!) and only partially linearizes the output (e.g., fractions and scripts are linearized while tabular structure are not), leading to many problems as contemporary refreshable braille displays for computers are single-line devices.

 ## MathML